-Note: Self-hosting PostHog means managing the service yourself.
-This means running regular upgrades, scaling, etc. If you are less technical or looking for a hands-off experience, we recommend PostHog Cloud.
+Self-host vs PostHog Cloud: Self-hosting PostHog means managing the service yourself and taking care of upgrades, scaling, security etc. If you are less technical or looking for a hands-off experience, we recommend PostHog Cloud.
 You can also find support partners to manage the service for you via the PostHog Marketplace.

 We provide a PostHog "hobby deployment" option for those that want to try out self-hosted PostHog without having to spend a lot on infrastructure costs.

 It should not be used as a production instance for tracking a product with any reasonable amount of scale.

 - You have deployed a Linux Ubuntu Virtual Machine.

 - An instance with 2GB of RAM can handle approximately 100k events spread over a month

 - We highly recommend an instance with at least 4GB of RAM to handle any surges in event volume

 - For volumes over 100K a month we'd recommend deploying using Kubernetes